UM-KevinHe/survkl/docs/reference/test_eval.md

 - criteria:

-  Character string specifying the evaluation criterion.
-Must be either `"loss"` for log-partial-likelihood loss or `"CIndex"` for concordance index.
+  Character string specifying the evaluation criterion; one of:

+  - `"loss"`: negative twice the log–partial-likelihood.

+  - `"CIndex"`: concordance index.

 ## Value

 A numeric value representing either:

-- the negative twice log-partial-likelihood (`criteria = "loss"`);
+- if `criteria = "loss"`: the negative twice log–partial-likelihood on the test data.

-- or the concordance index (`criteria = "CIndex"`).
+- if `criteria = "CIndex"`: the concordance index on the test data.

 ## Details

-Observations are automatically sorted by stratum and time to ensure correct risk set ordering before evaluation.
+Prior to evaluation, observations are sorted by *(stratum, time)* to ensure correct risk-set construction.
+For stratified C-index computation, the provided `test_stratum` is used; otherwise all test data are treated as a single stratum.

+You may supply either covariates and coefficients (`test_z` with `betahat`) or a precomputed risk score vector (`test_RS`).
+When `test_RS` is provided, `test_z` and `betahat` are ignored.